ColinShaw/python-keras-pet-segmentation/README.md

 implemented with vectorized code easily.

-Some papers on the topic of segmentation in general might be:
+Information on the topic of segmentation in general might be:

   * [Learning to Segment Every Thing](https://arxiv.org/pdf/1711.10370.pdf)